vladluca70/ReactProject/README.md

 ## 🌟 Final Thoughts

-This collection represents an important step in my learning path, helping me grow from basic JavaScript and HTML/CSS towards mastering React's component-driven architecture and routing features.
+This collection represents an important step in my learning path, helping me grow from basic JavaScript and HTML/CSS towards mastering React's component-driven architecture, hooks like `useEffect()`, and routing features.

 Feel free to explore the code, try out the projects, and share your feedback or suggestions!

 ---

 📫 Thanks for visiting — I hope you find the projects useful or inspiring!